CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 * Certificate file must be in a .PFX file format, with a known password.
 * Certificate file must contain the full chain of certificates.
 * Certificate file must include the private key.
+* Key Usage extension must have a value of `Digital Signature, Key Encipherment (a0)`.
+* Enhanced Key Usage must include `Server Authentication` and `Client Authentication`.

 This file should be placed in a known location on the Application Server where the installation scripts will be run.
 This location will be required when running the installation script.

-If required, a separate X.509 SSL certificate can be obtained to be used by the load balancer to communicate with the HA nodes.
+If required, a separate X.509 SSL certificate can be obtained to be used by the load balancer to communicate with the Application Services.
 It must meet all of the other requirements laid out above, except the subject field can also be the FQDN of the load balancer (e.g. `CN=machine-name.domain.com`).

 #### TLS Requirements